jaffasunny/jaffasunny/README.md

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning NodeJS, ExpressJS and MongoDB
+- 🌱 I’m currently learning NodeJS, ExpressJS, and MongoDB
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...